 I am going to use the Runcam Split Mini in this 3″ build from 3B-R (purchase link).

-This frame seems to be a perfect platform for the Split Mini camera, with just enough room for an AIO flight controller (FC with PDB integrated), and I will be using four standalone ESC’s mounting on the arms.
+This frame seems to be a perfect platform, with just enough room for an AIO flight controller (FC with PDB integrated) and the Split Mini camera.
+I will be using four standalone ESC’s mounted on the arms.

 The height of the Split Mini stack is just under 12mm.
 So when you are selecting or designing a frame for this camera, you should make sure there is enough room for the FC stack.

 This is how small the Runcam Split Mini is when compared to the full size Split V2.

-The 3″ build is done, It’s a bit on the heavy side, AUW is 152g. :) It’s amazing this tiny guy will be able to capture 1080p 60fps footage!
+The 3″ build is done, all-up weight is 152g. :) Even so it’s amazing because this tiny guy is able to capture 1080p 60fps footage!

-You can definitely build the quad lighter and stay under the 250g legal weight limit for drones.
-I will be using 600mah to 1000mah 4S LiPo batteries with this build.
+You can easily stay under the 250g legal weight limit for drones.
+I will be using 4S LiPo batteries between 600mah to 1000mah.

 The stack is very tight.
-I managed to get rid of the top and bottom metal standoffs and squeeze it in there.
+I managed to remove the metal standoffs on top and bottom in order to squeeze it in there.

 Using Runcam Split Mini as FPV Camera